You only need two ingredients to turn soy milk into Instant Pot yogurt. It could not be easier. Join me, as I spill all of my yogurt-making tricks!

 - 1 32 ounce box soy milk - Choose a brand that’s ONLY soybeans and water – see above.

-- 2 tablespoons plain vegan yogurt of your choice - Don’t worry – the small amount of gums in this won’t mess with the final yogurt’s texture!
+- 2 tablespoons plain vegan yogurt of your choice - Don’t worry – the small amount of gums in this won’t mess with the final yogurt’s texture! (see note for probiotic capsules option)

 - Divide the soy milk between two wide mouth pint jars.
 Add a tablespoon of yogurt into each jar, stirring well.